pacuna/dckerize/README.md

 Dckerize will generate:

-- A Vagrant folder, which contains a Vagrantfile and a docker-compose bash script for provisioning.
+- A Vagrant folder, which contains a Vagrantfile and a docker-compose-installer bash script for provisioning.
-- A conf folder containing an nginx configuration for your site and an environment definition file for passing the neccessary environment variables to passenger.
-Any extra environment variables passed to your rails application should be declared in this file.
+- A conf folder containing an nginx configuration file for your site and an environment definition file for passing the necessary environment variables to passenger.
+Any extra environment variables passed to your Rails application should be declared in this file.
 - A Dockerfile for building your application.
-- A docker-compose.yml file for lifting your entire enviroment
+- A docker-compose.yml file for lifting your entire enviroment inside the VM.

 ### DB configuration

-Righ now only MySQL is supported.
+Righ now only MySQL is supported (easily changeable).
 In your config/database.yml add this lines to your configuration:

     username: root